 Fortune Brands, formerly known as American Brands, brought Acushnet and its golf brands into their group in 1976.

-In the 1980s Titleist experimented with balata golf balls again.
-Titleist tour balata balls were exceptionally soft offering unbelievable control on shots on and around the green.
+📢 Need To Know: In the 1980s, Titleist tour balata golf balls came into play as Titleist experimented with balata golf balls again, offering an exceptionally soft feel and unbelievable control on shots on and around the green.

-The price and durability kept the demand for the Titleist tour balata balls at a low level making it financially not viable to continue.
+The price and durability factors kept the demand for the Titleist balata golf balls at a low level, making it financially not viable to continue production.